-- Regular monitoring of attendance patterns - Promotion of a culture 'that every day counts' - College attendance awards - Incentives (as determined by LOWs) - Information to parents in newsletter, parent forum and information evenings about the importance of regular attendance at school - Positive reinforcement of regular attendance - Professional development of staff to ensure an awareness of the importance of attendance and the impact of absenteeism
+- Regular monitoring of attendance patterns data available each day on screens in staffroom - Promotion of a culture 'that every day counts' - College attendance awards done at each assembly - Incentives (as determined by LOWs).
+Examples may include pizza lunches, small prizes e.g chuppa chups, movie vouchers - Information to parents in newsletter, parent forum and information evenings about the importance of regular attendance at school - Parent Teacher Interviews Parents are expected to meet with their child's Homeroom Teacher to discuss attendace - Positive reinforcement of regular attendance through the sharing of Tableau Data during Homeroom and Year Meetings - House Points attendance at College Carnivals encouraged by points being awarded to the House with the best attendance - Professional development of staff to ensure an awareness of the importance of attendance and the impact of absenteeism - Weeks 1-3 of Term 1: All Homeroom teachers will phone parents and introduce themselves.
+Homeroom teachers will outline their role and discuss the importance of attendance.

-Student Absence - ECC Flowchart 2016
+Student Absence - ECC Flowchart 2018

-Homeroom teacher

-- Monitors daily absence patterns and consults Leader of Welfare (LOW) prior to calling home when a student is absent for three consecutive days.
-Any parental phone calls must be recorded on Sentral. - Homeroom teacher informs the LOW if there is any information about the absence that needs to be passed on and this is documented.
+Homeroom teacher Calls home in first three weeks of Term 1 to highlight the importance of attendance to parents - follows up with meeting at P/T Day Monitors daily absence patterns and consults Leader of Wellbeing (LOW)/Attendance Officer prior to calling home when a student is absent for three consecutive days.
+Check FACES first for SMS response from parent.
+Any parental phone calls must be recorded on Sentral.
+Homeroom teacher informs the LOW if there is any information about the absence that needs to be passed on and this is documented.
+Note - LOW should inform Homeroom teacher if there is a known issue (e.g. grandparent has passed away) and if the Homeroom teacher is not to call home.
+Homeroom teachers will be informed if a student is suspended from school (no call should be made).
+Attendance Officer Attendance Officer sends SMS home to notify parent/carer that student is absent.
+Attendance Officer sends a letter home every Friday to parents detailing the absences for the week before.

-Attendance Officer

-- Attendance Officer sends email home to notify parent/carer that student is absent. - Attendance Officer sends a letter home every Friday to parents detailing the absences for the week before.
 Absence is considered unexplained until this documentation is returned (preferably within 7 days).

-LOW

-- Will monitor student absence patterns (emerging, chronic and complex) using FACES data to identify students at risk. - Attendance Officer will provide LOWs with a fortnightly print out of Attendance Summary Reports for their respective year group, or they can access themselves using FACES. - LOW will use this data to identify any possible emerging concerns and consult with Director of Welfare (DOW) on a fortnightly basis.

-Student attendance is 90% or less

-- LOW, in consultation with Attendance Officer, sends Parent Attendance Information Letter and/or contacts parents by phone.
-Parental phone contact must be documented on Sentral. - If emerging absence improves, LOW is encouraged to reinforce positive improvement with a call home.
+LOW Will monitor student absence patterns (emerging, chronic and complex) using FACES data to identify students at risk.
+Attendance Officer will provide LOWs with a fortnightly print out of Attendance Summary Reports for their respective year group, or they can access themselves using FACES.
+LOW will use this data to identify any possible emerging concerns and consult with Director of Welfare (DOW) on a fortnightly basis. l Student attendance is 90% or less LOW, in consultation with Attendance Officer, sends Parent Attendance Information Letter and/or contacts parents by phone.
+Parental phone contact must be documented on Sentral.
+If emerging absence improves, LOW is encouraged to reinforce positive improvement with a call home.
 Student's pattern of absence is cause for concern or attendance is 80% or less

-- Director of Welfare (DOW) and Attendance Officer meet fortnightly to identify students whose attendance is 80% or less - DOW, in consultation with LOW, organises Attendance Planning Meeting to develop Student Attendance Plan SAP (as per CEDP flow chart).
+- Director of Welfare (DOW) and Attendance Officer meet fortnightly to identify students whose attendance is 80% or less. - DOW, in consultation with LOW, organises Attendance Planning Meeting to develop Student Attendance Plan SAP - (as per CEDP flow chart).
 Details of meeting outlined on Sentral. - LOW monitors the student to ensure successful implementation of the SAP.